percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.3.1.md

 * OpenSSH could cause remote code execution by ssh-agent if a user establishes an SSH connection to a compromised or malicious SSH server and has agent forwarding enabled ([CVE-2023-38408](https://nvd.nist.gov/vuln/detail/CVE-2023-38408)).
 This vulnerability affects pgBackRest and PostgreSQL images.
 * The c-ares library could cause a Denial of Service with 0-byte UDP payload ([CVE-2023-32067](https://nvd.nist.gov/vuln/detail/CVE-2023-32067)).
 This vulnerability affects pgBouncer image.

-**Users are advised to upgrade to version 2.3.1 which resolves this issues**.
+**Users are advised to upgrade to version 2.3.1 which resolves these issues**.

 ## Bugs Fixed